newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 Now imagine the same challenge, but in a way that each bridge is only started by one student.
 It then goes through a rotation, allowing each student to add small parts and make small improvements based on their aptitudes.
 In the end, you have a much higher success rate, and kids have worked together to make better things.

-## Focussing on solving small tasks actually increases creative freedom
+## Focus on solving small tasks to increase creative freedom

 This process isn't new.
 It's been used in software engineering for the last decade or so.
 These super-smart people call it *agile working*.